KxSystems/docs/docs/cloud/azure/architecture.md

 People interact with Azure services manually via the console web interface.
 You may also need to interact from a q process.
 There are three easy ways to do this.
-To demonstrate, we will get the list of Virtual Machines for a specific Azure Tenant from a q process using
+The following demonstration shows how to get a list of Virtual Machines for a specific Azure Tenant from a q process using:

 -   a system call to the Azure CLI
 -   embedPy via the Azure SDK for Python